HaykZrk/LabyTrap/README.md

 Versioning in my git repository goes like this :

 - In the branch : master
-        -> Final version
+        -> Final version.

 - In the branch : files
-        -> The files of the allegro 5 library and subject
+        -> The files of the allegro 5 library and subject.

+- In the tags : v0.5

 - In the tags : v0.4

 - In the tags : v0.3

 - In the tags : v0.2
+        -> Game menu coding.

 - In the tags : v0.1
-        -> Game window preparation ready
+        -> Game window preparation ready.

 #
       USE OF THE ALLEGRO 5 LIBRARY